Aliases for HIST1H3G Gene

 HIST1H3G (Histone Cluster 1 H3 Family Member G) is a Protein Coding gene.
-Diseases associated with HIST1H3G include Diffuse Intrinsic Pontine Glioma and Corneal Dystrophy, Posterior Polymorphous, 1.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Diseases associated with HIST1H3G include Corneal Dystrophy, Posterior Polymorphous, 1 and Diffuse Intrinsic Pontine Glioma.
+Among its related pathways are Interleukin-7 signaling and Meiosis.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and histone binding.
-An important paralog of this gene is HIST1H3C.
+An important paralog of this gene is HIST1H3F.

 UniProtKB/Swiss-Prot for HIST1H3G Gene